lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

 The responder SHOULD set the HTTP headers of the OCSP response in such a way as to allow for the intelligent use of intermediate HTTP proxy servers.
-See [HTTP] for the full definition of these headers and the proper format of any date and time values.
+See {{RFC7230}}for the full definition of these headers and the proper format of any date and time values.

 HTTP Header     Description